I. F. Stone: Alexander Vassiliev's allegations of espionage

-Retirement, classical scholarship, and death
+Retirement and classical scholarship

 In 1971, angina pectoris forced Stone to cease publication of the Weekly.
 After his retirement, he returned to the University of Pennsylvania, where he had dropped out years before.
 He earned a bachelor's degree in classical languages.
 Stone successfully learned Ancient Greek and wrote a book about the prosecution and death of Socrates, The Trial of Socrates, in which he argued that Socrates wanted to be sentenced to death to shame Athenian democracy, which he despised.
 The Trial of Socrates was a New York Times bestseller and was translated into 11 languages.

 In 1970, Stone received the George Polk Award, and in 1976 he received the Conscience-in-Media Award from the American Society of Journalists and Authors.

-Personal life
+Personal life and death

 In 1929, Stone married Esther Roisman, who later worked as his assistant at I. F. Stone's Weekly.
 Their marriage produced three children, Celia, Jeremy, and Christopher.
 Esther's sister Jean, a poet, was the wife of radical lawyer Leonard Boudin.
 (Stone was thus the uncle of Weather Underground co-founder Kathy Boudin and conservative U.S. judge Michael Boudin.)
 The Stones' marriage lasted for sixty years.
 In 1989, Stone died of a heart attack in Boston at the age of 81.